quolpr/quicktest.nvim/README.md

   -- Implement actions based on the results, such as updating UI or handling errors end

---- Checks if the plugin is enabled for the given buffer.
+--- Checks if the adapter is enabled for the given buffer.
 ---@param bufnr integer
 ---@return boolean
 M.is_enabled = function(bufnr)
-  -- Implement logic to determine if the plugin should be active for the given buffer return true end
+  local bufname = vim.api.nvim_buf_get_name(bufnr)
+  return vim.endswith(bufname, "test.ts") or vim.endswith(bufname, "test.js")
+end

 return M